DrAlvarezAnalytics/DrAlvarezSASPortfolio/HCV_ELR_Project/README.md

-# 🧪 City A HCV Data Quality Analysis
+# 🧪 City A HCV Laboratory Data Analysis

 This project leverages mock Electronic Lab Reporting (ELR) data to evaluate hepatitis C virus (HCV) testing and reporting quality in a jurisdiction referred to as "City A." The goal was to simulate a real-world epidemiologic surveillance analysis by identifying trends and gaps in data related to disease occurrence and HCV seroconversion.